vparrello/FIG-Bioinformatics-Course/Tmp/Hammer-Exercise-3_Using-Hammers-On-Samples.md

-# Hammers as Genetic Barcodes Exercise 3 - Using the Hammer Set
+# Hammers Exercise 3 - Using Hammers on a Metagenomic Sample

-Objective: Practice using the hammers against two new genomes and determine if they are close

-In the last lesson, we created a set of hammers(genetic barcodes) for a single genome and determined how close it was to your representative.
-You then found out which genome gets hit the most in terms of hammers and labelled the mystery genome as a neighbor of your representative.

-Follow the same pattern as the lesson before and find which representative genome is closest to your mystery genome.
-Then we give you a sample with multiple genomes in it.
-Compare your hammer results of what is in the sample to what the solution says to see how accurate your hammers are.
+Objective: Using Hammers to estimate which genomes are present in a metagenomic sample by finding which representatives contributed hammers that hit the sample.

+In the last lesson, we use a set of hammers to determine which representative an unknown "Mystery Genome" was closest to.

+In this exercise, we will give you a sample containing multiple genomes.
+Such mixed samples are often called "metagenomes".
+By tabulating which representatives contributed hammers that hit this mixture of genomes, you will be able to estimate which genomes are present in the sample, in a process analagous to taking a "poll" or "survey" of the members of a population.

 ## Materials

 ```
 FIG-Bioinformatics-Course/
 ├── 2_Hammers
-│   └── 2.1_Hammers-as-Genetic-Barcodes/
+│   └── 2.1_Hammer-Creation-and-Application/
-│       └── Genetic-Barcodes-Exercise-3_Using-the-Hammers.md (you are here)
+│       └── Hammer-Exercise-3_Using-Hammers-on-Samples.md (you are here)
 └── Data/
     └── MysteryGenome2.fna
     └── rep10.list.tbl
     └── rep10.seqs.tbl
-    └── rep10.hammers.tbl - output from the last lesson
+    └── myrep10.hammers.tbl - output from Hammer-Exercise-1
 ```

 ## Exercises